sb2nov/mac-setup/.github/CONTRIBUTING.md

 ## Installing dependencies and linting

-Run `make intall` first to make sure all the dependencies are installed in the workspace.
+Run `make deps` first to make sure all the dependencies are installed in the workspace.
 Then run `make lint` before submitting your PR to make sure your changes comply with our styling.

 ## How to contribute to macOS Setup Guide